orx0815/slimpogrine/docker/README.md

-# Apache Sling Slimpogrine Docker Support
+# Slimpogrine Docker Support

 This is a sample Docker Compose configuration for using Apache Sling Slimpogrine in a containerized environment.

-It will start a container with the Apache Sling Slimpogrine backed by a shared volume and a webcache container pre-configured to proxy and cache two URLs.
+It will start a container with the Slimpogrine backed by a shared volume and a webcache container pre-configured to proxy and cache three subdomains.

 ## Dependencies